 If a project contains sensitive personal, financial, or proprietary data, it is crucial to minimize the risk of data leaks.
 It would be useful to take precautions by splitting the project between several teams.
 If each team is responsible for one part of the project, no single team member has complete knowledge about the project or complete access to its valuable data.
 This minimizes the risk of data leaks, corporate spying, or a team member replicating the project.

-Legal restrictions can also be a reason for splitting a project.
+Legal restrictions can also be a reason for splitting a project and one of the arguments for outsourcing.
 If there are legal limitations on some activities in the country where a company operates, delegating these activities to a remote team in another location may be the best solution.

 Finally, you may want to split a project to take advantage of time zone differences.
 For instance, if the company needs to work with its customers 24/7, utilizing remote teams in different time zones is a common solution.
 Besides, spreading development activities over several non-overlapping time zones can significantly reduce the project’s time to market.